7 Things You Can Do If Your Credit Card Application Is Denied

 Get a Secured Credit Card

 A secured credit card is another option for getting a credit card when you don't have the best credit.
-This type of credit card requires an upfront security deposit to be made against the card’s credit limit.
-The deposit is placed in a savings account and only used when you default on your credit card payment.
+This type of credit card requires you to make an upfront security deposit against the card’s credit limit.
+The deposit is placed in a savings account and only used if and when you default on your credit card payment.

-Even if your secured credit card doesn't automatically convert, you may be able to qualify for a regular credit card after using your secured card responsibly for a year.
+Even if your secured credit card doesn't automatically convert, you may be able to qualify for a regular credit card after using your secured card responsibly for a while.